jarajapu/time-series-1/README.md

 ## Time Series

-TimeSeries is a ruby Gem (under development) for OpenTSDB that provides a set of core tools for working with an OpenTSDB data store in ruby.
+TimeSeries is a ruby Gem for OpenTSDB that provides a set of core tools for working with an OpenTSDB data store in ruby.

 ### Installation